Radio City Music Hall: Interior

 The interior contains a grand foyer, a large main auditorium, and stairs and elevators that lead to several mezzanines.
 Designed by Edward Durell Stone, the theater had Art Deco decoration, whose sharp lines represented a break with the traditional ornate rococo ornament associated with movie palaces at the time.
 Donald Deskey coordinated the interior design process and designed some of the wallpaper, furniture, and other decor in Radio City.
-Deskey's geometric Art Deco designs incorporate glass, aluminum, chrome, bakelite, and leather; these materials are used the theater's wall coverings, carpet, light fixtures, and furniture.
+Deskey's geometric Art Deco designs incorporate glass, aluminum, chrome, bakelite, and leather; these materials are used in the theater's wall coverings, carpet, light fixtures, and furniture.
 All of the theater's staircases were fitted with brass railings, an aspect of the Art Deco style.

 Deskey commissioned textile designers Marguerita Mergentime and Ruth Reeves to create carpet designs and designs for the fabrics covering the walls.
 Reeves designed a carpet that contained musical motifs in "shades of red, brown, gold, and black", but her design was replaced in 1999.
 Mergentime also produced geometric designs of nature and musicians for the walls and carpets, which still exist.
 Deskey also created his own carpet design consisting of "singing head" depictions, which still exists.
 Rene Chambellan produced six "playful" bronze plaques of vaudeville characters, which are located in the lobby just above the entrances to the theater.
 Henry Varnum Poor designed all of Radio City's ceramic fixtures, especially the lighting bases.